ArielDrabkin/SmartWaste/readme.md

 ## Repository Structure

-- `scripts`: Contains scripts for training the model and deploying the image recognition feature.
+- `scripts`: Contains scripts for training the model and deploying the image recognition feature with a CLI and GUI.
-- `examples`: Provides example images and instructions for running the image recognition feature.
+- `images`: Provides example images and instructions for running the image recognition feature.
 - `requirements.txt`: Lists the required Python packages and dependencies for running the project.

 ## Usage

 To use the SmartWaste image recognition feature, follow these steps:

+### Command Line Usage

 1. Install the required dependencies by running `pip install -r requirements.txt`.
-2. Download the pre-trained VGG16 model weights from the repository's `model` directory.
-3. Prepare an image to be classified.
+2. Prepare an image to be classified.
 Ensure that the image is in JPEG format (.jpg/.jpeg) and the item is on a uniform background.
+3. Navigate to the `scripts` folder in the repository.
 4. Run the `predict.py` script using the following command:
 ```sh
 python predict.py --image_path <path/to/image> [--is_url]